Ahmed9253/MERN-Portfolio-with-Tailwind-and-Framer-motion-and-Spline/README.md

 - Clean and minimal UI with React Icons
 - MERN stack structure for scalability
 - I have left out the footer section for your own to devalop as i do not needed it.
+- projects are demo so you can change with your own _real ones hmm._

 ## License